jessicarubinwilliams/jellybeanprettykitty/README.md

 ## Description

-_This is a practice assignment for learnhowtoprogram.com of building a basic webpage using HTML._
+_This is a practice assignment for learnhowtoprogram.com of building a basic webpage using HTML.
+The user may click buttons to change the background color from light to dark._

 ## Setup/Installation Requirements